naurissteins/kwimy-wallflow/README.md

 matuwall --quit
 ```

+Behavior:
+- `--show` / `--hide` / `--toggle` / `--quit` use IPC and do not create duplicate windows
-If the daemon is running, `--show`/`--hide`/`--toggle`/`--quit` talk to it directly and won’t spawn extra windows.
-The daemon runs without GTK and spawns a separate UI process on `--show` (so memory drops back after hide).
+- The daemon itself runs without GTK and starts a UI process only when needed
+- If `keep_ui_alive` is `false`, the UI process exits on hide (lower idle memory)
-The daemon auto-reloads `config.json` within ~0.5s when you change it.
-UI settings only apply on the next UI start unless `keep_ui_alive` is `true` (in that case, hide/show won’t restart the UI).
+- `config.json` is watched and reloaded by the daemon in ~0.5s; UI-only changes apply on next UI start when `keep_ui_alive` is `true`

 ## Panel Mode (Layer Shell)
-Enable a panel-style window (left/right/top/bottom) using `gtk-layer-shell`:
+Use panel mode to anchor Matuwall to a Wayland screen edge:
 ```
 "panel_mode": true,
 "panel_edge": "left",
 "panel_thumbs_col": 3,
 "panel_margin_top": 30
 ```
+`panel_thumbs_col` is treated as a requested visible count and auto-capped to monitor space, so the panel always stays fully on-screen.

 ## Autostart (systemd --user)
 ```